 top of page

-Part 4: The Middle Ground For Secure Voting
+Part 4: Middle Ground For The SAVE America Act

 Susan B. Anthony women rights leader gravestone, "I Voted" 2016 USA presidential election stickers, political & personal notes.
 Source: Alamy